Uterine polyps at a glance

 Endometrial polyps are more common in women with high blood pressure (hypertension), who are overweight, or who are taking tamoxifen (a medication used for treating breast cancer).

-Could polyps be causing conception problems?
+Could uterine polyps cause miscarriage or conception problems?

 Tennessee Reproductive Medicine can help you with expert diagnosis and treatment.